 To achieve the objective, major tasks have been stated.
 In this paper, the selected best practices of green zones in the EU have been identified by reviewing special databases and best practices of green zones, emission free zones and traffic restricted zones throughout the EU.
 Different types of green zone schemes have been identified as well as their importance.
 Results have been analyzed and discussed.
-According to the impact, publicity, public acceptance of the selected green zones, time of establishment and data availability, this paper focuses especially on the green zone established in London, as a case of a mega-city green zone, and on green zones in Germany, as a case of a green zone scheme established on a country level.
+According to the impact, publicity, public acceptance of the selected green zones, time of establishment and data availability, this paper focuses especially on the green zone, and on green zones in Germany, as a case of a green zone scheme established on a country level.